NLGithubWP/distributed-database-projects/README.md

 ```

-4. run dbinit-workload-A.sql to load tables to test workloadB
+4. run dbinit-workload-B.sql to load tables to test workloadB

 ```bash